- What is Scalability?

 The above whiteboard animation discusses numerous benefits of using SSD cloud server hosting for the hosting of your app: ease, time-to-market, freedom, affordability, cost flexibility, and scalability.
 Scalability is one of the most exciting features of the cloud: distributed virtual servers make the resources available to each independent system essentially limitless.

-Tech writer Margaret Rouse explains this concept and how it is commonly applied to technology in her TechTarget page on the topic – entitled simply “scalability.”
+Tech writer Margaret Rouse explains this concept and how it is commonly applied to technology in her TechTarget page on the topic – entitled “scalability.”

 What is Scalability?

-Scalability – as a general characteristic – is continuing strong performance of a system (whether technological, organizational, or otherwise) regardless how complex it gets or how many people are using it.
+Scalability – as a general characteristic – is continuing strong performance of a system (whether technological, organizational, or otherwise) regardless of how complex it gets or how many people are using it.